Characteristics of complainants

 Residence of complainants

-The proportion of complainants living in the metropolitan region (77.3%) is approximately the same as the proportion of the state’s population living in the metropolitan region (73.5%).
-That is a positive outcome given that the Commission is Perth based and has limited resources to conduct outreach programs in regional and remote parts of the State.
+The proportion of complainants living in the metropolitan region is proportionate to the State’s population living in the metropolitan region (78.0%).
+This is a positive outcome given that the Commission is Perth based and has limited resources to conduct outreach programs in regional and remote parts of the state.

-Of the regional complainants the largest groups were from the South-West (24.7%) Great Southern (17.3%), Wheatbelt (16.0%) and the Kimberley (14.8%) regions of WA.
-There was a significant increase in complaints from the Kimberley region from 6.7% of lodged complaints in 2014-15, to 14.8% this year.
-This increase may be attributable to an increased number of regional visits and focussed community education conducted in the East and West Kimberley.
+Of regional complainants, the largest number lived in the South-West (28.4%) Great Southern (24.7%), Peel (18.5%) and the Pilbara region (13.6%).
+There was a significant decrease in complaints from the Kimberley region from 14.8% last financial year to 6.2% this year and in the Wheatbelt from 16.0% to 4.9%.
+This decrease may be attributable to no regional visits in the East and West Kimberley.

 The higher number of complaints from the Pilbara noted last year, has been maintained this financial year.

 The industry grouping that received the highest number of complaints were lodged was ‘Health Care and Social Assistance’ at 13.0% followed by ‘retail trade’ with 10.5% of complaints.